 - Safety First

-Homeowners learn to live with all kinds of self set booby traps: rollerskates on the stairs, fasten extention cords, slippery throw rugs and low hanging overhead lights.
-Make your residence as non perilous as possible for unintiated visitors.
+Homeowners learn to live with all kinds of self set booby traps: roller-skates on the stairs, fasten extension cords, slippery throw rugs and low hanging overhead lights.
+Make your residence as non perilous as possible for uninitiated visitors.

 - Space Counts

 Remember, potential buyers are looking for more than just comfortable living space.
 They’re looking for storage space, too.
 Make sure your attic and basement are clean and free of unnecessary items.